solana-developers/solana-cookbook/docs/integrations/jupiter.md

 ### Setting up the State

-InputMint and OutputMint is being added to the state so that it can be used later or can be changed by the user.
+InputMint and OutputMint is being added to the state so that it can be used later to swap tokens between them or can be changed by the user.

 <SolanaCodeGroup>
   <SolanaCodeGroupItem title="TS" active>